About Jo bangles

 Jo Bangles is the longest standing president of one chapter of the largest lesbian organisation in the world, Dykes on Bikes Melbourne.
 Approaching 10 years in the top job Jo Bangles has evolved the club into an iconic membership based organisation gaining respect from the wider community and empowering its members to actively participate with passion and purpose.

-She is also the President of Geelong Rainbow Inc, a not for profit LGBTIQ organisation based in her home town, Geelong.
-In addition to this she is a founding organiser of the Geelong Rainbow Festival which began in 2018, and brings thousands of rainbow people together to celebrate LGBTIQ culture.
-Jo Bangles also organised the largest Geelong Pride March in 2019 which saw over 2,000 LGBTIQ community members and their allies march in celebration and solidarity.
+From early 2018 to late 2020 Jo lead Geelong Rainbow Inc, a not for profit LGBTIQ organisation based in her home town, Geelong.
+In addition to this she is a founding organiser of the Geelong Rainbow Festival which began in Feb 2018, and brings thousands of rainbow people together to celebrate LGBTIQ culture.
+Jo Bangles also organised the Geelong’s biggest Pride March in 2019 which saw over 2,000 LGBTIQ community members and their allies march in celebration and solidarity.

 With a passion for creating inclusion and empowering people to share there lived experiences , Jo Bangles formed a working partnership with Dr Bree Gorman and together they developed Australia’s first regionally focussed LGBTIQ inclusion program LinkedOUT.